petrhosek/softeng/README.md

 Advanced Topics in Software Engineering
 =======================================

-Course diary for [Advanced Topics in Software Engineering](http://www.doc.ic.ac.uk/teaching/coursedetails/475) course.
-This application allow students to fill-in their weekly feedback on-line and produces a PDF document which can be submitted into CATe.
+Support application for [Advanced Topics in SoftwareEngineering](http://www.doc.ic.ac.uk/teaching/coursedetails/475) course.

+This application allow students to view and export notes published on Twitter and fill-in their weekly course diary on-line to produces a PDF document which can be submitted into CATe.